verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow/README.md

 }
 ```

-You might now guess that the name 'Dog' used in the `import` in `index.js` is actually completely up to you.
+You might now guess that the name `Dog` used in the `import` in `index.js` is actually completely up to you.
 This would work just fine:

 ```javascript
 import Cat from './dog'; // Don't do this